callmarx/TechnicalAssessment/README.md

 - MinIO mc client

 ## A little explaining
-Creating a CRUD API that receives a file via POST initially seemed boring to me.
+Building a CRUD API that receives a file via POST initially seemed boring to me.
 Instead, I opted for a more realistic approach by setting up a Bucket with a webhook event trigger, which notifies my Ruby on Rails app whenever a new file is uploaded.
 I'm assuming a scenario where this bucket belongs to Quake 3 Arena